mircoterenzi/donkey-kong/docs/report.md

 ### AI Disclaimer

 During the preparation of this work, the authors used GitHub Copilot and DeepL to assist with writing the Javadoc and to check the grammar of this report.
+Moreover, Copilot has been used as a review tool in some pull requests on GitHub.
 After using this tool/service, the authors reviewed and edited the content as needed and take(s) full responsibility for the content of the final report/artifact.

 ## Abstract @TODO